-Maryland is using Option 2.
-The calulation is an annual event dropout rate=the number of IEP dropouts from grades 9-12/ the number of IEP students in grades 9-12.
-The data and measurement for Option 2 is the same data source and measurement that Maryland used to report in its FFY 2013 APR, submitted February 1, 2015.
+The MSDE, DSE/EIS is using Option 2.
+The calculation is an annual event dropout rate that reflects the number of IEP dropouts from grades 9-12/ the number of IEP students in grades 9-12.
+These data and measurement for Option 2 is the same data source and measurement that Maryland used to report in its FFY 2016 APR, submitted February 1, 2018.
 The instructions for Option 2 state that Maryland is to, "use the annual event school dropout rate for students leaving a school in a single year determined in accordance with the National Center for Education Statistic's Common Core of Data."
-This data is from SY 2013-2014 as the data for this indicator are "lagged" data.
-These data show that there has been a decrease in the number of students dropping out in SY 2013-2014 (1431 students) from SY 2012-2013 (1540 students).
+These data are from SY 2015-2017 as the data for this indicator are "lagged" data.
+The State did not meet the target of 3.03% and these data show a slight increase in the number of students dropping out in SY 2016-2017 (1,282 students) from SY 2015-2016 (1,187 students).

 The Annual Dropout Rate is the percentage of students dropping out of school in grades 9 through 12 in a single year.
 The number and percentage of students who leave school for any reason, except death, before graduation or completion of a Maryland approved educational program and who are not known to enroll in another school or state-approved program during the current school year.
-The year is defined as July through June and includes students dropping out over the summer and students dropping out of evening high school and other alternative programs.
-Using the MSDE 2013-2014 school year Annual Dropout Rate data, the DSE/EIS reports an Annual Dropout Rate of 4.56%, (1,431/30,931 X 100).
-This data is from the Maryland Report Card, the official reporting source for Maryland Public Schools.
+The year is defined as July through June and includes students dropping out oor evening high school and other alternative programs.
+Using the MSDE 2016-2017 school year Annual Dropout Rate data, the MSDE, DSE/EIS reports an Annual Dropout Rate of 4.21%, (1,282/30,423 X 100).
+These data are from the Maryland Report Card, the official reporting source for Maryland Public Schools.
 The Maryland Report Card can be found at http://mdreportcard.org.

-Note: Students who re-enter school during the same year in which they dropped out of school are not counted as dropouts.
+Note1: Students who re-enter school during the same year in which they dropped out of school are not counted as dropouts.